 Small utensils are not to be underestimated as a welcome gift; they can be bundled together for more “heft”.
 Here are favorites I use daily:

 I keep a stock of French paring knives with colored wooden handles to give as gifts throughout the year.
 They feel good in the hand, their sharp edge maintain with the few strokes of a steel, are wonderful to look at and age charmingly.
 Sometimes I give one, sometimes a set or two that can be used as steak knives.
-I recommending buying either Opinel (at Amazon) or L’Econome (available at World Knives); steer clear of knockoffs from China that just don’t have the same feel.
+I recommending buying them at Opinel.com.
+Amazon sells Opinels as a in a lovely set with a vegetable peeler.
+Steer clear of knockoffs from China that just don’t have the same feel.
 Note: be sure that whomever you give a knife to gives you back a penny to avoid bad luck.
 (I often include a penny with the gift to make this easy.)

 OXO Good Grips 12-Inch Tongs with Black Silicone Heads: their reach is long enough to protect your hands from heat yet they are easy to use.
 Their silicone tips protect delicate pan surfaces and foods.
 They fold up with a click of a lever.
 Perfect.